IgnacioGarrido/Gavl/README.md

 ### Keep diversity

-It may be wanted to make a great emphasis in keeping the diversity (diversity is usually one of the biggest problems of this algorithm).
+It may be wanted to make a great emphasis on keeping the diversity (diversity is usually one of the biggest problems of this algorithm).
 Because of this, it has been defined the configurable hyperparameter 'keep_diversity'.

 The algorithm to keep the diversity of the population works as follows.
 When an individual is repeated in the population it is substituted by a completely new and randomly generated individual.
 As well the worst 25% of the population is substituted by completely new and randomly generated individuals.
 Thus, a greater space may be search thanks to this function.

-\* _This functionality is activated by calling ```.set_hyperparameter('keep_diversity', x)``` which means that every x generations the diversity techniques will be applied.
+\* _This functionality is activated by calling ```.set_hyperparameter('keep_diversity', x)```, which means that every *x* generations the diversity techniques will be applied.
 For example ```.set_hyperparameter('keep_diversity', 5)``` means that every 5 generations the diversity techniques are applied.
 Note that its default value is -1, which means that NO diversity techniques are applied.
-This parameter only accepts -1 (do not apply the keep diversity methodology) and any positive number different of zero that indicates every how many generation it is applied._
+This parameter only accepts -1 (do not apply the keep diversity algorithm) and any positive number different from zero that indicates every how many generation it is applied._

 \** _If used this mechanism to keep the diversity, it is recommended to do it every a considerable number of generations (5 or more).
 This is because the newly created individuals will probably be much worst than the rest of the population, and it would be a good practice to let them 'mate' with the rest of the individuals for some generations._

-_\** If more information is wanted, go to the docs and the definition of the keep diversity function in ga_variable_length/tools/keep_diversity.py._
+\*** _If more information is wanted, go to the docs and the definition of the keep diversity function in ga_variable_length/tools/keep_diversity.py._

 ### Termination criteria

 In this project it has been defined two different termination criteria.
-Stop when a maximum number of generations is reached, or stop when a goal fitness is reached.
+Stop when a maximum number of generations is reached or stop when a goal fitness is reached.
 They can be set as follows:

   * __'max_num_generation_reached'__: The maximum number of generations is reached.
 It can be set with the method ```.set_hyperparameter('termination_criteria', {'max_num_generation_reached': n})```, where *n* is the maximum number of generations.